Forget Parenting Preconceived Notions

 Some things will work as you expect...many will not.

 You probably think you know how to raise your child.
-If this is your second child and beyond, you probably feel like you have a good grasp on how you’re going to get through many of the parenting challenges that will be presented to you.
-You know how you’ll get your child to sleep through the night, you know how to potty train them, you know how to get them to be a good eater.
+If this is your second child and beyond, you probably feel like you have a good grasp on how you are going to get through many of the parenting challenges that will be presented to you.
+You know how you will get your child to sleep through the night, you know how to potty train them, you know how to get them to be a good eater.
 Or maybe not.

 It’s easy to think you know the right way to do something as a parent, only to find out that it really doesn’t work.
 Sure, it may have worked great for your friend or with one of your other children, but that doesn’t mean it is going to work for your child.
 Just because your first child responded well to certain foods and eats like a champ does not guarantee that your other children will do the same.